Connect Rescale with your on-premise resources

 5) Rescale sends out the VPN checklist to customer IT/Network team

-Next, a Rescale HPCHPC stands for High-Performance Computing.
-It refers to the ...
-Engineer will reach out to the customer Network/IT contact in the company and share a VPN checklist, which should be completed by the customer IT/Network team.
+Next, a Rescale The use of parallel processing for running advanced applicat...
+More Engineer will reach out to the customer Network/IT contact in the company and share a VPN checklist, which should be completed by the customer IT/Network team.

 6) Customer configures the VPN connection